Thomasites: Foundation, purpose, and etymology

-At the time, the Thomasites were offered $125 a month, but once in the Philippines salaries were often delayed and were usually paid in devalued Mexican pesos.
+At the time, the Thomasites were offered $125 a month, but once in the Philippines, salaries were often delayed and were usually paid in devalued Mexican pesos.

 Although the Thomasites were the largest group of pioneers with the purpose of educating the Filipinos, they were not the first to be deployed by Washington, D.C.
-A few weeks before the arrival of Thomas, US Army soldiers had already begun teaching Filipinos the English language, thus in effect laying the foundation of the Philippine public school system.
-The US Army opened the Philippines' first public school in Corregidor Island, after Admiral George Dewey vanquished the Spanish Pacific fleet in Manila Bay on May 1, 1898.
-Also, a few weeks before the arrival of Thomas, another group composed of 48 American teachers also arrived in the Philippines, aboard the USAT Sheridan.
+A few weeks before the arrival of Thomas, U.S. Army soldiers had already begun teaching Filipinos the English language, in effect laying the foundation of the modern Philippine public school system.
+The U.S. Army opened the Philippines' first public school in Corregidor Island, after Admiral George Dewey defeated the Spanish Pacific Squadron in the Battle of Manila Bay on May 1, 1898.
+A few weeks before the arrival of Thomas, another group composed of 48 American teachers also arrived in the Philippines, aboard the USAT Sheridan.

-After President William McKinley's appointment of William Howard Taft as the head of a commission that would be responsible for continuing the educational work started by the US Army, the Taft Commission passed Education Act No. 74 on January 21, 1901, which established the Department of Public Instruction.
+After President William McKinley's appointment of William Howard Taft as the head of a commission that would be responsible for continuing the educational work started by the U.S. Army, the Taft Commission passed Education Act No. 74 on January 21, 1901, which established the Department of Public Instruction (the Department of Education since 2001).
 The latter was then given the task of establishing a public school system throughout the Philippines.
-The Taft Commission also authorized the further deployment of 1,000 more educators from the US to the Philippines.
+The Taft Commission also authorized the further deployment of 1,000 more educators from the United States to the Philippines.

 Assignments

 After being quarantined for two days after their arrival on August 21, 1901, the Thomasites were finally able to disembark from the Thomas.
-They traveled from the customs house near the Anda Circle then stayed at the walled city Intramuros, Manila before being given initial provincial assignments which included Albay, Catanduanes, Camarines Norte, Camarines Sur, Sorsogon, Masbate, Samar, Zambales, Aparri, Jolo, Negros, Cebu, Dumaguete, Bulacan, Bataan, Batangas, Pangasinan, and Tarlac.
+They traveled from the customs house near Anda Circle then stayed at the walled city of Intramuros, Manila before being given initial provincial assignments which included Albay, Catanduanes, Camarines Norte, Camarines Sur, Sorsogon, Masbate, Samar, Zambales, Aparri, Jolo, Negros, Cebu, Dumaguete, Bulacan, Bataan, Batangas, Pangasinan, and Tarlac.